-Take the time to read everything the manual has to say about Pilot Assist before using it.
-Understanding its capabilities and limitations is necessary for safe use.
+- Take the time to read everything the manual has to say about adaptive cruise control before using it. - This support feature depends on information from radar and camera detection systems.
+Understanding their capabilities and limitations is necessary for safe use.